 The Anticancer Lifestyle Program (ACLP) is an online comprehensive lifestyle transformation course for cancer survivors and those who seek to reduce their risk of cancer and other chronic illnesses.
-The program is divided into five modules, all offered free of charge.
+The program is divided into five modules: Change, Mindset, Diet, Fitness, and Environment.

 Through the use of engaging videos, graphics, animation, quizzes and activities, our experts teach course participants evidence-based ways to reduce inflammation and improve the body’s natural defenses against disease.

-Each of the five modules can be taken at any pace and as often as desired.
+Each of the five modules can be taken at any pace.
 Course participants will receive the tools and information they need to make lifestyle changes in these key areas: